 Electricity markets are presently under transformation, due in part to the transition towards renewable energy sources.
 Renewables, like wind and sun, are to a large extent more variable and less predictable than traditional energy sources, and this creates a demand for more flexibility by other players in the market.
 The EU Winter Package proposes changes to the design of European wholesale and retail electricity markets, seeking to accommodate the increased share of intermittent renewables in an efficient manner, while at the same time providing a fair deal for consumers.

-This seminar will discuss some of the challenges in designing efficient and sustainable electricity markets.
-The focus of the seminar is both on the national and European wholesale markets as well as local retail markets and distribution grids.
+The half-day seminar arranged by the Bergen Energy Lab and the ENE centre at NHH discussed some of the major challenges in designing efficient and sustainable electricity markets.
+It focused both on the national and European wholesale market as well as local retail markets and distribution grids.

 11.30 - 12.15: Lunch and mingling

 12.15 - 12.45: Pricing and congestion management in coupled European wholesale markets - Mette Bjørndal, NHH

 12.45 - 13.15: Abuse of competition law in pursuit of the single European electricity market - Christian Bergqvist, University of Copenhagen

 13.15 - 13.45: Restructured Wholesale Electricity Markets: A New Design for a New Millennium - Benjamin Fram, NHH

 14.15 - 14.45: Can demand response help reduce future distribution grid investments?
 An economic study of peak shaving in the Norwegian distribution grid: SEMIAH pilot in Engene, Southern Norway - Stefan Funk & Jonathan Wood, NHH

 14.45 - 15.15: Prosumers in Norway: with focus on solar energy - Ann-Mari Løberg Knudsen, BKK